 Washington State received the 2020 Census data in August and transmitted it to Kitsap for our use.
 To ensure successful execution of the 2022 elections by the County Auditor, the Board of Commissioners must approve a redistricting plan by the end of December.

 This timeline is usually much longer (more than a year) but due to delays at the federal level regarding the release of census data and the transmission from the state, we have a much more truncated process.

 To complete this project, Policy staff will coordinate with the Auditor's Office to apply the results of the 2020 Census to the Kitsap County Commissioner Districts and follow the process and schedule shown below.

-The project would require a series of steps to be completed through December 2021:
+The project requires a series of steps to be completed through December 2021:

 Public participation will be somewhat limited due to the 75% reduction in timeline.
 We will provide the following avenues for public information and participation.

 Discussions with political parties, cities and community groups.
-Presentation to the Central Kitsap Community Council as any District 1/3 boundary would directly affect their community.Public release and distribution of redistricting alternatives.Public Open House (Zoom) to present redistricting alternatives.
+Presentation to the Central Kitsap Community Council as any District 1/3 boundary would directly affect their community.Public release and distribution of redistricting alternatives.Public Open House at 6 p.m.
+November 3.

-Throughout the process, the County will maintain a webpage as a clearinghouse for all information regarding the project.
+Throughout the process, the County will maintain this website as a clearinghouse for all information regarding the project.
 Updates will be regularly distributed via social media, press releases, listservs and other methods.

 Based upon a preliminary review of the 2020 Census data, there is only a 3.5% population difference between District 2 and 3 with District 1 falling in between.
 The numbers are as follows: